 - your professional background and your reasons for seeking a graduate degree in LDT

 - how your professional and academic backgrounds qualify you for acceptance to the program

-- how your professional interests correspond with the curricula strands and faculty expertise
+- how your professional interests correspond with the coursework topics and faculty expertise of the program

-Writing samples — Approximately 300-word review of an article or report published in a recent professional journal of your choice, and which deals with a contemporary educational issue related to your academic interests.
+Writing Samples — Submit a 300 (minimum) to 400 (maximum) word review of an article or report published in a recent professional journal of your choice.
+The selected publication should address a contemporary educational issue related to your academic interests.
+The review should include a summary of key findings and a discussion of the findings’ current or future impact to the field of education.
+The review must be written and edited primarily by the applicant without substantial assistance provided by another person, software, or hardware.
 Please be sure to include the article that is being reviewed.

 - Choose "WORLD CAMPUS" as the campus